 E-learning industry is one such domain where companies are emerging as well as being established at a whole new level.
 This is widely due to the requirement of learning in corporate as well as educational institutions.
 Although educational institutions are utilising LMS for conducting training sessions for students, the actual and dominant usage of LMS is found by corporate firms.

-Industries are the ones who add value to the economy and they have to make sure learning and implementing works fine for them.
-It can be seen that Knowledge Transfer is the first step in making any product or service tangible, henceforth the reason for the e-learning industry’s rapid evolution.
+Industries are the ones who add value to the economy.
+They have to make sure learning and implementing the solution works fine for them.
+It can be seen that Knowledge Transfer is the first step in making any product or service tangible.
+Henceforth, the reason for the e-learning industry’s rapid evolution.

-One must ponder over a few important questions based on their business strategy to identify how different or better they are than their competitors.
-Answering these questions could help an organisation in knowing their performance and plan accordingly to improve their ranking in the marketplace.
+One must ponder over a few important questions based on their business strategy.
+It is to identify how different or better they are than their competitors.
+Answering billig nike air max these questions could help an organisation.
+They help in knowing their performance and plan accordingly to improve their ranking in the marketplace.
 These questions include:

 - learning outcomes are being measured?

 - platform support in badges and micro-credentials being assessed?

 - The mobile strategy being used?

 A good example of region wise growth is Asia particularly India, this could be possible due to the literacy projects undertaken by the various State Governments.
 It clearly implies a requirement and demand for e-learning industry.
 This could be a chance to identify the problems facing in small villages and towns to develop a core competency.
 In a similar way recognising the opportunities to improve the solutions to the above-stated questions could help in improving the market value of a company.